SURREY FLAG FOOTBALL LEAGUE– RULES & REGULATIONS / PLAYER CODE OF CONDUCT

 - Note: The receiving team may opt instead to have the kicking team re-kick the ball from five yards further away.
 (Kickoff only)

 - A receiver cannot project a ball forward when attempting to receive a kick.

-- A touch-back will be called when a ball that has been kicked from the tee goes straight through the opposing team’s end-zone and out of bounds without hitting the ground.
-Play will resume at the ten-yard line.
+- A touch-back will be called when a ball that has been kicked from the tee goes straight through the opposing team’s end-zone and out of bounds with or without hitting the ground.
+Play will resume at the ten yard line.
 No points are awarded.

 - A receiver of a punt must be given a buffer space of five yards by the opposing team in order to cleanly receive the kick.
 If a team fails to give the receiver space to receive the ball, a ten-yard NO YARDS penalty will be given.